-- Insure that IT_SSL::init() is called and the return value checked.
-Also ensure that the return value of all OrbixSSL functions is carefully examined. - Set export IT_SSL_TRACE_LEVEL=1 This will give some high level handshake information. - Set IT_SSL_TRACEFILE to point to a debug file for a process.
+- Insure that IT\SSL::init() is called and the return value checked.
+Also ensure that the return value of all OrbixSSL functions is carefully examined. - Set export IT\SSL\TRACE\LEVEL=1 This will give some high level handshake information. - Set IT\SSL\TRACEFILE to point to a debug file for a process.
 The process can now write additional very detailed SSL debug information to this file.
-Set IT_SSL_TRACEFILE to a different file for each process, so that the output of two processes are not confused.

-Check that the certificates, private keys and passwords are correct.
+Set IT\SSL\TRACEFILE to a different file for each process, so that the output of two processes are not confused. - Use -Djavax.net.debug=all on the java command for clients and servers.
+This will produce detailed SSL debug information. - Check that the certificates, private keys and passwords are correct.
 For example: